INAPL

 The institute has been involved in multiple projects.
-Among these are the preservation of rock art sites including Cueva de las Manos and the study of HMS Swift (1763), a British ship that sank off the coast of Puerto Deseado in 1770.
+Among these are the preservation of rock art sites including Cueva de las Manos and the study of HMS Swift, a British ship that sank off the coast of Puerto Deseado in 1770.
 It also runs the National Museum of Man in Argentina.

 Organization

-The INAPL is a government agency of Argentina, and is part of Argentina's ministry of culture.
+The INAPL is a government agency of Argentina, and is part of the Argentina's secretariat of culture.

 Mission and function

 The INAPL is dedicated to preserving national cultural and archeological heritage.
 As such, the primary focus of the institute is the documentation, preservation, and recovery of cultural heritage, be it physical or non-physical.
 The institute carries out research in the areas of archaeology, anthropology, and folklore.
 In keeping with their mission, they also give recommendations and alternative proposals on regional economic and socio-cultural development.

 One of the programs of the INAPL is to preserve rock art sites and save them from deterioration and destruction.
 This program has been in place since 1995.
 Of these sites, Cueva de las Manos has been given top priority.